WillAbides/release-train/README.md

 7. **Publish the release**.
 8. **Emit output** including release version, tag, change level, etc that you use in notifications or other actions.

-## Pre-tag hook

-The pre-tag hook is a shell script that runs before the new release is tagged.
-It lets you do some customizations like creating release notes, building release artifacts, or validating the release.

-See [the action doc](./doc/action.md#pre-tag-hook) for more details.

 ## GitHub Action Configuration